Battle of Fredericksburg: Battlefield preservation

 The Fredericksburg and Spotsylvania National Military Park was established in 1927 under the War Department and transferred to the National Park Service in 1933.
 It consists of more than 8,300 acres that cover parts of four Civil War battlefields – Fredericksburg, Spotsylvania Court House, The Wilderness and Chancellorsville.

 In March 2003, the Civil War Trust (a division of the American Battlefield Trust) announced the beginning of a $12 million national campaign to preserve the historic Slaughter Pen Farm, a key part of the Fredericksburg battlefield.
 The 208 acre farm, known locally as the Pierson Tract, was the scene of bloody struggle on December 13, 1862.
 Over this ground Federal troops under Maj.
 Gen. George Meade and Brig.
 Gen. John Gibbon launched their assault against Lt.
 Gen. Thomas "Stonewall" Jackson's Confederates holding the southern portion of the Army of Northern Virginia's line at Fredericksburg.
 Despite suffering enormous casualties the Federal troops under Meade were able to temporarily penetrate the Confederate line and for a time represented the North's best chance of winning the Battle of Fredericksburg.
 The fighting on this southern portion of the battlefield, later named the Slaughter Pen, produced 5,000 casualties and five Medal of Honor recipients.

 The Slaughter Pen Farm was considered to be the largest remaining unprotected part of the Fredericksburg battlefield.
 It is also the only place on the battlefield where a visitor can still follow the Union assault of December 13 from beginning to end.
 Nearly all the other land associated with Union attacks at Fredericksburg—either on the southern end of the battlefield or in front of Marye's Heights—has been degraded by development.
 The $12 million acquisition of the Slaughter Pen Farm at the Fredericksburg battlefield has been called the most ambitious nonprofit battlefield acquisition in American history.

 In October 2006, the Department of the Interior awarded a $2 million grant based on the significance of the Slaughter Pen Farm.
 The money was provided through a U.S. Congressional appropriation from the Land and Water Conservation Fund.
 The fund supports non-federal efforts to acquire and preserve meaningful American Civil War battlefield lands.
 The program is administered by the American Battlefield Protection Program, an arm of the National Park Service.
 In addition, the Central Virginia Battlefields Trust (CVBT) committed $1 million toward the Slaughter Pen Farm fundraising campaign.

 In addition to the preservation of the Slaughter Pen Farm, the American Battlefield Trust and its partners have acquired and preserved an additional 51 acres of the battlefield in more than five other acquisitions.

-In November 2012, during archaeological investigations at the construction site for a new courthouse, remains of Union artifacts were recovered.
+In November 2012, archaeological investigations at the construction site of a new courthouse recovered Union artifacts.
 These included ammunition, smoking pipes, and food tins.